 Long Term Planning

 Each half term every year group has an overarching theme which is split into shorter topics.
 Topics are designed to be three weeks long, with each and every immersive topic building to an outcome for the children.
-The long term plan identifies core topics that will be taught in each year group throughout the year.
+The long term plan identifies the topics that will be taught in each year group throughout the year.
 The plan also allows for flexible topics which target areas of need or interest based on the specific characteristics of each cohort.

 Core subjects are assessed termly, a process supported by use of NfER Summative assessments and past SATs documentation.
 Teachers RAG progress and engagement mid term to analyse the rate of progress and likelihood of each child achieving the next assessment step.

 Foundation subjects are assessed at the culmination of a topic or discrete sequence of learning.
 This process ensures Stoke maintains the full breadth of the curriculum and any gaps or weaknesses can be addressed.

 Stoke has a high level of in year transience.
 To support new children, Stoke has a Mobility Pathway.
 This robustly assesses children at the point of entry.
 This process informs the wider staff team of a child’s needs and next steps through red, amber or green routes to enable new children to access and engage with the full curriculum at the first opportunity.

 Stoke is proud of its multicultural community and we proactively seek to celebrate local traditions and those within our diverse communities.
 By immersing children in their topics they are able to bring their rich experiences from across the world to our learning journey.